Ozame/aigrad/gradu/NOTES.md

 - rubrics: table 9-13 and table 8 activity ratio should be utilized on evaluation of process.

+#### Guideline updates

+##### Planning
+  - All decisions about conduct are decided
+  - Need identification and scoping
+    - examine existing research activity
+    - determine the value of full SLR
+    - to summarize and disseminate research findings
+    - to identify research gaps
+  - Study identification (wohlin questions ^)
+    - search strategy (manual, db, snowballing included?)
+      - PICO,  standards
+      - evaluation
+      - inclusion/exclusion criteria
+      - quality assesment(not common, but might be useful in some situations
+  - Data extraction and classification
+    - General vs topic dependant classification schemes
+      - majority topic specific (emerging, existing)
+        - usage of swebok and other standards?
+        - emergent: categories -> categorization of papers
+    - Venue, research type, research method facets
+      - JUFO, wieringa's types
+    - ??? is combining this possible?

+##### Conducting
+  - Implement planned mapping
+  - Report all information on all stages
+##### Reporting

 ### AI History - Haenlein, Kaplan